Use of Celine Dion's "My Heart Will Go On" at Trump rally was "unauthorized," reps say

 Representatives emphasized that in "no way is this use authorized, and Celine Dion does not endorse this or any similar use."

-Musicians requesting that Trump not to play their music at his rallies is not a new issue.
+Artists requesting that Trump, the Republican presidential nominee, not play their music at his rallies is not a new issue.
 During his first presidential run in 2016, the Rolling Stones, Adele, Neil Young and Aerosmith's Steven Tyler all asked that Trump halt playing their music on the campaign trail, as did R.E.M. in 2020.

 To be in compliance with copyright law, political campaigns must receive a public performance license from organizations like Broadcast Music Inc. or the American Society of Composers, Authors and Publishers.
 Songwriters and record labels typically sign blanket licensing agreements giving sports arenas and other venues the right to play their music.